- Written by Culbertson Searchlight

 (Editor’s Note: The Roosevelt County Sheriff’s Office distributes an inmate roster each week with charges and communities of residence to The Herald-News and The Searchlight to help keep the public informed and to illustrate that the jail has been dealing with overcrowding issues in the 17-bed facility.)

-The RCSO reported that the following individuals were incarcerated at the jail between Monday, June 15, and Monday, June 22:
+The RCSO reported that the following individuals were incarcerated at the jail between Monday, Aug.
+10, and Monday, Aug.
+17:

 •Amos Bridges, 39, Wolf Point, criminal contempt warrant;

 •Amanda Broyles, 41, Lexington, Mo., felony theft, being held in Glasgow;

 •Jason Daugherty, 37, Wolf Point, criminal possession of dangerous drugs [two counts], criminal possession of drug paraphernalia, attempted assault on a peace officer or judicial officer and resisting arrest;

 •Tyrule Davis, 43, Los Angeles, Calif., assault on peace officer or judicial official;

 •Jeffery Devlin, 26, Polson, out-of-county warrant;